Skip to content

 Behavior:

-• Any failing pre-remove hook aborts destructive remove actions.
+• Any failing or timed-out pre-remove hook aborts destructive remove actions.

-• post-remove hooks still run after partial remove failures.
+• post-remove hooks still run after partial remove failures; removal errors and all hook outcomes remain available in human and JSON results.